edgar971/personal-blog/src/pages/getting-started-with-ecto-part-3/index.md

 Ecto follows the Repository design pattern which is an abstraction of the data layer and a way of centralizing the handling of the domain objects.
 In Ecto, queries are done using the `Ecto.Query` DSL against our repository (`GettingStartedWithEcto.Repo`).

+I highly suggest reading [this article to learn more about the repository pattern](https://deviq.com/repository-pattern/).

 Okay, let's move on to creating records.

 ## Creating Records

 The first thing we are going to create a challenge.
-Check out the database design in part 2 for reference.
+Check out the [database design in part 2](getting-started-with-ecto-part-2/) for reference.

 Let's define the `Challenges` module inside `getting_started_with_ecto/challenges/challenges.ex`.
 Inside of that module, we will define a function called `create_challenge` that takes one argument with a map as the default.
 In this function, we will validate the data via the changeset and insert it to the database.
 Here's how that looks like: